raul-sauco/ramo-space-shooter/README.md

 ![Pointer arrow example](res/pointer-arrow.jpg)

+_The use of an on-screen arrow allows to have, at the same time, an open-end world with mission mechanics._

 ### Enemies.

 The types of enemies that we will encounter on the level can be classified in two groups, regular enemies and bosses.